-The Corporation has adopted its own Revised Corporate Governance Manual ("CG Manual"), which is aimed to institutionalize the principles of good corporate governance in the entire organization.
-As a policy, the Board of

-Directors ("Board"), Management, employees and shareholders of the Corporation believe that good corporate governance is a necessary component of what constitutes sound strategic business management and undertakes to create and maintain awareness within the organization.
+The On 15 May 2017, the Corporation has adopted its own Revised Corporate Governance the Manual ("CG Manual"), to incorporate the recommendations provided in SEC Memorandum Circular No. 19, series of 2016 or which provides for the Code of Governance for Publicly-Listed Companies ("Code").
+It, that is aimed to institutionalize promote the principles development of gooda strong corporate governance in the entire organization, culture, and keep abreast with the recent developments in corporate governance.
+As a policy, the Board of Directors ("Board"), Management, employees and shareholders of the Corporation believe that good corporate governance is a necessary component of what constitutes sound strategic business management and undertakes to create and maintain awareness within the organization.